 Europe’s most popular museums swell to maximum capacity (especially during the summer) and there are bound to be a few pickpockets among the lot.
 While the admission price deters most pickpockets, it doesn’t stop all of them from preying on unsuspecting visitors who are simply enjoying the art.

-In fact, in 2013, the workers at the Louvre in Paris went on strike because the pickpockets were getting so bad.
+In fact, in 2013, workers at the Louvre in Paris went on strike because the pickpockets were getting so bad.

 Train Stations